yorick2/docker-compose-examples/README.md

 To rebuild this image you must use `docker-compose build`

 # access mysql
+## from the host machine (external to the docker containers)
 mysql -h<<image ip>> --port=9906 -udevuser -p
 or
 mysql -h<<image ip>> --port=9906 -uroot -p

+## from inside a container
+You cannot run mysql from inside another container but can connect to mysql from inside another container.
+The ame of the container is used for the url.
+The other details are
+port: 9906
+user: devpass
+password: devtest

 # run website in browser
 http://<docker-host-ip-address>:8080